4ms/stm32mp1-baremetal/README.md

 # 4) Build the application
 ```
-cd ctest    # or the application directory if you're using this in another app
+cd ctest    # or the application directory if you're using this as a template in another app
 make
 ls -l build/*.elf
 ls -l build/*.uimg